English Language Exemptions for British Citizenship

 • From a recognised institution

 You can use this as evidence of meeting the English language requirement.
 You may need to provide a statement from UK ENIC (formerly NARIC) confirming the qualification is equivalent to a UK degree.
 This costs around £50-£70.
+See our English language tests guide for a full list of accepted tests and qualifications.

 The degree does not need to be from the UK.
 Degrees from overseas universities taught in English are accepted, as long as the institution is recognised.